codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 {:/}

 #### Organizational Systems
-Organizational systems include the tracking, monitoring, notification, container registeries, Git providers, and other tools incorportated into the continuous integration and continuous deployment processes.
+Organizational Systems include the tracking, monitoring, notification, container registeries, Git providers, and other tools incorportated into the continuous integration and continuous deployment processes.
 They can be entirely on-premises or in the public cloud.
 The tools send events to the Codefresh Application Proxy (via the ingress controller) to trigger and manage CI/CD flows.

 ### Related articles